cla-bit/PayStackEase/docs/source/abulkcharges.rst

 .. :py:currentmodule:: paystackease.async_apis.abulk_charges

 Wrapper for Asynchronous Paystack Bulk Charges API.
 The Bulk Charges API allows you to create and manage multiple recurring payments from your customers.

+To access the Bulk Charges API methods, you need to call the ``bulk_charges`` instance method from ``AsyncPayStackBase``.

+Check example on :doc:`apaystack`

 ------------------------------------------------------------------------------